Learning-Based Optimal Control with Performance Guarantees for Unknown Systems with Latent States: Control with Guarantees

-If all scenarios satisfy constraints (\ref{eq:constraints}), the same line of thought can be used to derive guarantees that the constraints are satisfied when the control law $\bm{\pi}(\cdot)$ is applied to the unknown system.
+If the constraints (\ref{eq:constraints}) are satisfied for all scenarios, the same line of thought can be used to derive guarantees that the constraints are satisfied when the control law $\bm{\pi}(\cdot)$ is applied to the unknown system.